 Concerning the translation and the related commentary, only one major flaw of so many may be mentioned: In Critias 113d there is the phrase "ek meses nesou", i.e. "from/in the middle of the island".
 Most scholars translate this as the "mid-point of the coastal area", as Gill rightly mentions.
 Well, this translation is wrong as the context clearly shows (and few scholars did indeed realize this!).
 Correct is, that the middle of the Atlantis island is meant.
 But Gill is not satisfied with the prevailing mistake of "mid-point of the coastal area".
 Gill needs to overtwist it again.
 According to Gill, not the island of Atlantis, but only the small middle island within the city of Atlantis is meant.
 Even a clearer mistake than the "mid-point of the coastal area" translation.

 In the appendix, Gill still shows the same wrong maps as in 1980.
 There is e.g. a map of the Greek world, described as "Hecataeus' World Map".
-Now, this map does not draw Europe, Libya and Asia all of the same size, as did Hecataeus' map, but Europe as big als Libya and Asia put together.
-This simply is not Hecataeus' map.
+Now, this map does not draw Libya as a smaller appendix to Asia, as did Hecataeus' map, but Libya is conspicously larger than the rest of Asia.
+(Correction: In a previous version of this review we stated that Hecataeus' map drew Europe, Libya and Asia all of the same size: Not true.)
+There is a strange emphasis on the western part of the world in this map.
+Yet the tin islands (British Isles) are missing although Hecataeus knew more about them than Herodotus in his time.
+Since the discussion is about an island in the Atlantic sea, this is an important detail.
+This map is not Hecataeus' map.
 At the same time, it cannot be Herodotus' map, because according to Herodotus, Europe is bigger than Asia and Libya put together.
 So whose map is it?!
 We have to conclude that such a map as presented by Gill did not exist in ancient Greece.
+Anyway, it would have been a better idea to present Herodotus' map instead of Hecataeus' map, since Herodotus is much closer to Plato.
 Also the provided depictions of the city and the plain of Atlantis are highly questionable.
 Also missing is a depiction of Plato's view of the world as a sphere, and not as a flat world.

 How can we trust an author who fails in providing such basic information as e.g. which geographical views Plato had, when he wrote his Atlantis story?
 All adherents of the idea that Plato's Atlantis was an invention have to realize that the mistakes made by Gill (and others) sum up to a tremendous heap of errors which should lead to a very basic scrutiny: Is Plato's Atlantis really an invention?
 If you want to stick with this idea, you will have to do much homework.